RamonWinkler/Pneumonia_detection_with_CNN/README.md

 There is a certain imbalance in the test data with only 37.5 % normal cases.
 The data shows that the model struggles to correctly identify "normal" cases.

 <img width="462" alt="image" src="https://github.com/user-attachments/assets/99c87fae-1be6-4b58-9c5f-e03c6da1dfb3" />

+## Second Model/ Data augmentation
+As the dataset is publicly available on kaggle, various notebooks are available in the internet.
+In order to tackle the imbalance of the dataset data augmentation was proposed as a strategy to improve model generalization, prevent overfitting and enhance robustness to variations in real-world data.

+Data augmentation is a techniques that is used artificially expand the training dataset by applying transformations to existing images.

+The notebook also suggested a different setup of the convolutional neural network.
+In the following, the models performance without data augmentation as well as both models performance metrics with the use of data augmentation will be assessed.

+# Final Model Assessment